 Plant and soil in each plot were concurrently sampled on June 24, July 14, August 3 and 22, September 12 and 30 in 2016, and on June 23, July 13 and 30, August 22, September 10 and 27 in 2017.
 During each sampling day, three plants in each plot were randomly sampled first and the stem epidermis of each sampled plant were then immediately removed to avoid potential contamination by isotopically-enriched water (Querejeta et al., 2007).
 The stem was cut into 4 to 5 cm segments before being frozen in a sealed vial for isotope analysis.
 Following the plant sampling, soil samples at the depths of 5, 10, 20, 40, 60, 80 and 100 cm were taken from three sites close (about 5 cm) to each sampled plant using a hand-driven auger.
 Soils taken from the same depths from the three sites were pooled, and a half of the pooled soils was used for isotope analysis and the remaining was used for soil moisture measurement using the gravimetric method.

 The soil and plant samples for stable isotope analysis were kept in a freezer at -20 ℃.
 Prior to the analysis, water in the stem and the soil water was extracted using a vacuum extraction system (LI-2000, LICA, China) by applying a suction pressure for 0.5 to 1.5 h.
-The results revealed this had extracted more than 99.0% of the water in both soil and stem and was therefore deemed adequate to obtain the unfractionated water from soil and stem for isotope analysis (Meißner et al., 2014; West et al., 2006).
+The results revealed this had extracted more than 99.0% of the water in both soil and stem and was therefore deemed adequate to obtain the unfractionated water from the soil and stem for isotope analysis (Meißner et al., 2014; West et al., 2006).

 The following day after the soil and plant sampling, further soil cores were taken down to 100 cm deep at 10 cm intervals close to each sampled plant using an auger with an internal diameter of 6.91 cm and an external diameter of 7 cm to measure root-length density.
 Each cored sample was transferred to a sieve (0.5 mm mesh) and the sieve was then suspended in a water-filled trough to wash the soil away at low pressure to leave the root segments only.
 The root length density (RLD) in each sample was analysed using the WinRHIZO Reg.
 2007d (Regent Instrument Inc.) based on the images of the roots scanned using the EPSON PREFECTIONTM V700 Photo Flatbed Scanner at resolution of 6400 dpi × 9600 dpi.
 The RLD was calculated as the ratio of the lengths of all root segments in each core to the volume of the core (375.0 cm3).
 The root-length densities for samples taken from each soil profile were normalized by the total root lengths in all samples taken from the soil profile.